 A force majeure occurs when an unforeseen circumstance arises and where the unforeseen circumstance arises by something outside the control of the parties to a contract such as an incident involving natural forces including extreme storm, pandemic disease, or other unusual concerns.
 When such a situation affects the ability for a party to a contract to fulfill the terms of the contractual agreement, the party, or perhaps parties, may become legally excused from performance of the contractual obligations due to the force majeure circumstances and the failure may be treated as a non-breach without liabilities arising from the failure to perform.
-With this said, the opposite is also sometimes true whereas a force majeure clause may be written in such a way as to, instead of negating continuing obligations, be imposing of continuing obligations.
+However, sometimes the opposite is true whereas a force majeure clause may also be written to impose continuing obligations rather than negating continuing obligations.

 Generally, unless a contract contains a force majeure clause that includes pandemic with the prescribed incidents and is therefore triggered by the Covid19 Crisis, or the contract is made absolutely impossible by Covid19 as a reasonably unforeseeable circumstance and therefore captured by the Frustrated Contracts Act, R.S.O.
 1990, c.
 F.34, the contract remains alive with the rights and obligations within being legally enforceable.